akononovicius/physRisk-content-repository/articles/2014/neismanote-fizikos-kyla-rizika-imonei.md

 replies: "Business, as well as society, would gain a lot from the optimization of logistic problems.
 One of the success stories in business world is related to the American "Southwest Airlines".
-This company was one of the first to use agent based model to optimize its cargo delivery policies.
-Agent based model suggest counter-intuitive strategy - to decrease not the distance traveled, but number of flights.
+This company was one of the first to use agent-based model to optimize its cargo delivery policies.
+Agent-based model suggest counter-intuitive strategy - to decrease not the distance traveled, but number of flights.
 This strategy helped save millions dollars, which would be otherwise spent on cargo handling."